webrecorder/wombat/README.md

   - `wombatWorkers.js`

-These files are located in the static directory of pywb and are generated as apart of the libraries build step.
+These files are located in the static directory of pywb and are generated as part of the library's build step.

-The library can be found in the `wombat` directory located int the root of the projects repository (i.e. `pywb/wombat`).
+The library can be found in the `wombat` directory located in the root of the projects repository (i.e. `pywb/wombat`).

 **Note**: We do not go into details of each file included in a bundle as